Pollinators Left

 North American Natives

-Regional Natives are a subset of North American Natives, specifically adapted to the unique climate, soil, and ecological conditions of our local ecoregion.
-These plants are perfectly suited for local gardens, as they thrive in our seasonal weather patterns and support the specific wildlife found in this area, such as native bees, butterflies, and birds.
+Great Lakes Regional Natives are a subset of North American Natives, historically adapted to the unique climate, soil, and ecological conditions of our local region.
+These plants are perfectly suited for local gardens, as they thrive in our seasonal weather patterns and support the wildlife found in this area, such as native bees, butterflies, and birds.

 Cultivated Native Plants

-Cultivated native plants—sometimes called “nativars”—are varieties of native species that have been selectively bred for traits like stronger color, larger size, or improved disease resistance, while still providing many of the same ecological benefits.
+Cultivated native plants—also called “nativars”—are varieties of North American native species that have been selectively bred for traits like stronger color, larger size, or improved disease resistance, while still providing many of the same ecological benefits.
 They combine the beauty and resilience of true natives (aka straight natives) with enhanced ornamental appeal, making them a great choice for home gardens that support local ecosystems.
-While cultivars are not eligible for strict native restoration grants, they still offer an important bridge between traditional landscaping and native habitat gardening.
+While cultivated natives are not eligible for some native restoration grants, they still offer an important bridge between traditional landscaping and native habitat gardening.

 On terminology…

-• Nativars: Cultivated varieties of native plants, bred for traits like flower color, plant size, or disease resistance.
-While many still support pollinators, some changes—like double blooms or altered flower shape—can reduce the plant’s ecological value.
-Their benefit depends on how closely they resemble the original native species.
+Cultivated varieties of native plants, bred for traits like flower color, size, or disease resistance.
+These correspond to what we call Cultivated Natives.
+Many nativars still support pollinators, though some modifications — such as double blooms or altered flower structures — can reduce their ecological value.
+Most grant programs do not accept nativars as qualifying plants.

 Pollinators Right